RobertK66/pico-embedded/doc/debug-vsc.md

-## Build and Debug with Visaul Studio Code under Windows
+## Build and Debug with Visaul Studio Code under Windows using a picoprobe interface

 - Pre-Conditions